clinicalml/co-llm/README.md

 2. Evaluate the accuracy and pick the best deferral threshold
 3. Run Co-LLM generation with the optimal threshold.

+We also need to run the `forward.js` script to start a javascript-based batch request forwarding server: `node forward.js`.
+It will be terribly slow to batch send async requests to the `vllm` server in Python (during the threshold searching stage); so we made this javascript based forwarding server to speed up this process.
+The dependency is very minimal -- you only need to install `express` and `axios` with `npm install express axios`.

 ## Acknowledgement